MENTORMICHAEL/Projects_Live_Test_Run/README.md

 # Projects_Live_Test_Run
-This repisotory would be to test out my project while i make them live
+LIVE PAGES JUST FOR TEST RUNNING
+This repisotory was created to carry different project of mine(MENTOR MICHEAL) for test running before deploying or launching the website with a domain